 You must take into consideration all aspects of your targets: lifestyle, spending habits, buying patterns, geographical demographics, income, and education, just touching the surface.
 Naive marketers look primarily at income as being “the” qualifying factor, but income alone can be very misleading.
 You probably have your own example of this.
 Have you ever tried to roll out your own direct mailing or another form of marketing media targeting an area labeled “affluent”, thinking this was your audience, and yet got a dismal return on your investment?
 In some cases, enormous income on paper, masks enormous debt.
 These targets can’t afford to pay attention much less pay for a golf membership.
 You definitely don’t want to be in the collection business.
 Your desired target is consumers with discretionary income, not consumers drowning in debt.
 Profiling your targets is an absolute must and MMC® has been profiling consumers with discretionary income for the sports industry since 1991; and best of all, we pay for all of the research, not you.

 Developing a marketing piece, ad campaign, text message or any other form of advertisement must be designed to meet the psychological needs of the prospect.
 MMC® has been creating, testing, and revising different ways of doing this since 1991.

 MMC® studies the psychology of consumer spending.
 People buy products and services for emotional reasons and then later justify their purchase for logical reasons.
 You must know the negative and positive emotions that your golfers and prospects associate with your property if you plan on effectively targeting them as potential members/customers.

-People are motivated/moved by two driving forces…pain and pleasure.
-You must eliminate the painful emotions associated to your golf product /service and replace them with pleasurable emotions to your golf product/service.
-This can easily be accomplished with the appropriate delivery system of the desired message through a well thought out marketing/branding campaign designed and implemented by MMC®.
+People are motivated/moved by two driving forces—pain and pleasure.
+You must eliminate the painful emotions associated with your golf product /service and replace them with pleasurable emotions to your golf product/service.
+This can easily be accomplished with the appropriate delivery system of the desired message through a well-thought-out marketing/branding campaign designed and implemented by MMC®.